mikeizbicki/cmc-csci145-math166/topic01_computation_pagerank/project/README.md

 and usually when we are performing a web search, we only want articles.

 This raises the question: How can we find the most important articles filtering out the non-article pages?
-The answer is to modify the `P` matrix by removing all links to non-article pages.
+The answer is to modify the $P$ matrix by removing all links to non-article pages.

 This raises another question: How do we know if a link is a non-article page?
 Unfortunately, this is a hard question to answer with 100% accuracy,